Predicting Choice from Information Costs: Cost Minimization

 Because $\cost(\scr)$ gives the minimum cost at which the agent obtains $\scr$, we get that $\scr$ is $\ut$-rationalizable if and only if it solves the program

-Observe the above program always admits a solution: because $\cost$ is weak* lower semicontinuous, the program maximizes a weak*-upper-semicontinuous objective over a weak*-compact set.\footnote{Compactness follows from the Banach-Aloaglu theorem \citep[see, e.g., Theorem 6.21 in][]{aliprantis2006infinite}.}
+Observe the above program always admits a solution: because $\cost$ is weak* lower semicontinuous, the program maximizes a weak*-upper-semicontinuous objective over a weak*-compact set.\footnote{Compactness follows from the Banach-Aloaglu theorem \citep[see, e.g., Theorem 6.21 in][]{aliprantis2006infinite}.} In other words, every utility $\ut$ rationalizes some SCR.
+In the next section, we ask the converse question: which SCRs can be rationalized by some utility function?
+We show the answer is almost all of them.

-However, that the agent's program can be solved does not mean we can predict her behavior: whenever the program admits multiple optima, the agent's behavior remains undetermined.
-Our next result shows such multiplicity arises only by accident.

-\begin{proposition} The set of utilities with multiple rationalizable SCRs is meager and shy.\footnote{A set is \textbf{meager} if it is a countable union of nowhere dense sets.
-A set $\UTB \subseteq \UT$ is \textbf{shy} if some probability measure $\nu \in \Delta \UT$ with compact support assigns zero measure to every translation of $\UTB$, that is, if $\nu (\UTB+\ut)=0$ for all $\ut \in \UT$.
-Shy sets generalize Lebesgue null sets beyond the case of finite dimensions \citep[see][]{hunt1992prevalence}.
-Thus, the proposition implies that for finite $\Omega$, the set of utilities that admit multiple rationalizable SCRs is Lebesgue null.} \end{proposition}

-For intuition, recasting the agent's maximization program in geometric terms is useful.
-To that end, recall $\scr$ is $\ut$-rationalizable if and only if